docker/compose/docs/index.md

     redis:
       image: redis

-This defines two services:
+This template defines two services, `web` and `redis`.
+The `web` service:

-#### web

 * Builds from the `Dockerfile` in the current directory.
 * Forwards the exposed port 5000 on the container to port 5000 on the host machine.
-* Connects the web container to the Redis service via a link.
-* Mounts the current directory on the host to `/code` inside the container allowing you to modify the code without having to rebuild the image.
+* Mounts the current directory on the host to ``/code` inside the container allowing you to modify the code without having to rebuild the image.

-#### redis
+* Links the web container to the Redis service.

-* Uses the public [Redis](https://registry.hub.docker.com/_/redis/) image which gets pulled from the Docker Hub registry.
+The `redis` service uses the latest public [Redis](https://registry.hub.docker.com/_/redis/) image pulled from the Docker Hub registry.

 ### Build and run your app with Compose